Explore the Historic Columbia River Highway at your own pace on a convenient Open-Air Trolley

 The Waterfall Trolley is wheelchair accessible.
 Please see our FAQ page, question 17 for details.

-If you choose not to start your tour in Corbett or at Multnomah Falls, the trolley drivers can sell trolley tickets on a space available basis for cash at one of designated stops.
+If you choose not to start your tour in Corbett, the trolley drivers can sell trolley tickets on a space available basis for cash at one of designated stops.

 Book This TourCheck Availability